 You might want to consider one tactic when you're preparing your tax return—the impact of taking the Section 179 deduction or bonus depreciation for fixed assets.
-This will impact both your income tax and the self-employment tax so you might want to speak with a tax professional to find out if you qualify.
+This will impact both your income tax and the self-employment tax, so you might want to speak with a tax professional to find out if you qualify.

-Increase the Self-Employment Tax During Years With Losses
+Increase the Self-Employment Tax During Years with Losses

 It sometimes happens that a taxpayer actually wants to increase his self-employment tax in order to maintain eligibility for Social Security retirement or disability benefits.
-In general, people need at least 40 Social Security credits over their lifetimes to be eligible for retirement benefits and at least five years of credits out of 10 to be eligible for disability benefits.

 Self-employed people who are facing a year in which they have lost money—their expenses were greater than their incomes—or a year in which their incomes are significantly lower can use a special method to increase their self-employment tax.
 This is called the "Optional Method" and the rules are spelled out in the Instructions for Schedule SE.